Alabama Council on Human Relations, Inc.

 The Low Income Home Energy Assistance Program (LIHEAP) helps Lee County residents who have a crisis caused by an inability to pay their utility bills.
 Families may receive a grant paid directly to the utility company.
 Assistance is limited and income requirements must be met.
 This program also provides energy counseling to help residents reduce their future energy bills.

 Through the Weatherization Program, staff assess homes that qualify and then, as funds allow, coordinate provision of needed insulation, caulking and other services to reduce the energy consumption of a home or mobile home owned by an individual who is income-eligible.
+We have a waiting list for weatherization.
+Applicants on waiting list must up-date their information each year if they want to remain on the waiting list.

 Funds for these programs are limited and are not available at all times during the year.
 Each program has income and other qualifications mandated by the funding source.